Creating a Personal Access Token

 Last updated

-To connect ADO Pilot to your Azure DevOps organization, you create a personal access token (PAT) in Azure DevOps with four specific scopes and paste it into the onboarding wizard.
+To connect ADO Pilot to your Azure DevOps organization, you create a personal access token (PAT) in Azure DevOps with three specific scopes and paste it into the onboarding wizard.
 This page walks through the exact clicks.

 When you need a PAT